yehia67/documentation/wallets/0.1/hub/how-to-guides/integrate-hub.md

 In this guide, we discuss two integration options:

-- **Manage user balances in Hub (default):** Easiest way to manage trades and user balances
+- **Option 1: Manage user balances in Hub (default):** Easiest way to manage trades and user balances
-- **Manage user balances outside of Hub:** Easiest way to store all users' IOTA tokens outside of Hub
+- **Option 2.
+Manage user balances outside of Hub:** Easiest way to store all users' IOTA tokens outside of Hub

 ## Integration option 1.
 Manage user balances in Hub

 Hub supports user accounts that each have a tracked balance.
-This way,users can trade and withdraw only as many tokens as they own.
+This way, users can trade and withdraw only as many tokens as they own.

 To action a trade, you can use the `processTransfers` or the `userWithdraw` API calls.